larryhastings/correlate/README.md

 Unfortunately, you can't always expect perfect results with **correlate** every time.
 You'll usually have to play with it at least a little.
+At its heart, **correlate** is a heuristic, not an exact technology.
+It often requires a bit of tuning before it produces the results you want.

 #### Ranking